I like Burlesque.

 I am not sure all burlesque performers follow this philosophy.
 But it is how the fabulous, inspirational Miss La Belle does it, and what she teaches us.
 The performer is declaring that removing a glove is sexy and the chance to see her naked hand is highly risque.
 This is ridiculous taken at face value, but it is a game you play with the audience and if you do it with sass and fun, they will play along.

-Now, above I said why I like Burlesque, not why I love it.
+love it.
 Why I love it is because of what I have learned from it.
 Not from WATCHING it, but by DOING it.
 Doing it in a class with other ladies, to be clear.

 On the sixth week of our class, we were going to learn the routine Miss La Belle showed us in the first class.
 It involved removing only a button up shirt and a skirt with a zip.